Sir7an/CollageStudent/README.md

-# 🎓Collage Students Information System
+# 🎓 Student Information System

 This is a simple desktop application that allows users to enter student details, select courses, and automatically calculate the total course fees.
 The app displays a complete summary of the student’s information in a clear and structured format.